thedude0606/options_copy_TB/DECISIONS.md

 ### 12. Robust Handling of None Values in Risk Management
 **Decision**: Implement explicit checks for None values and non-numeric types in risk management calculations.
 **Rationale**: Financial data can sometimes contain missing or invalid values.
 By adding explicit validation for None values and non-numeric types with appropriate default values and warning messages, we prevent runtime errors in mathematical operations and ensure the risk management system continues to function even with incomplete data.

+### 13. Multi-Timeframe Data Analysis
+**Decision**: Implement a dedicated MultiTimeframeAnalyzer class for analyzing data across multiple timeframes.
+**Rationale**: Different timeframes provide different perspectives on market behavior.
+By analyzing data across multiple timeframes and generating consolidated indicators, we can identify stronger signals and reduce false positives, leading to more reliable trading recommendations.

+### 14. Fallback Prediction Mechanisms
+**Decision**: Implement fallback prediction mechanisms when options data is unavailable.
+**Rationale**: When options-specific data is missing, the system can still generate useful predictions based on underlying asset data and technical indicators.
+This ensures the platform continues to provide value even with limited data availability.

+### 15. Enhanced Logging with Error Tracking
+**Decision**: Implement a comprehensive logging system with error tracking and reporting capabilities.
+**Rationale**: Financial applications require high reliability and auditability.
+The enhanced logging system provides detailed information about system operations, errors, and performance, facilitating debugging, monitoring, and compliance requirements.